rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 Plyer is an OS independent api for some non-POSIX OS features.
 See [available features](https://github.com/kivy/plyer#supported-apis).

 The [Plyer examples](https://github.com/kivy/plyer/tree/master/examples) are the documentation.
 Some Plyer examples work on Android but not all Android versions, for example Camera, Speech to text, Storage.

-Also some run time permissions are missing.
+The following Plyer modules require Manifest and run time [permissions](#app-permissions):

+*      audio  	    	    RECORD_AUDIO
+*      battery		    BATTERY_STATS
+*      brightness 	    WRITE_SETTINGS
+*      call 		    CALL_PHONE
+*      flash 		    CAMERA, FLASHLIGHT
+*      gps 		    ACCESS_COARSE_LOCATION, ACCESS_FINE_LOCATION
+*      sms 		    SEND_SMS
+*      stt 		    RECORD_AUDIO
+*      vibrator 	    VIBRATE

 If you plan to use Plyer, and the idea of it is very appealing, first try a small test case on your target Android versions.
 If it does what you expect, check that all the features you need are available; as Plyer has a platform lowest common denominator design.